Applications open for 2023 entry Apply online now

 Summary

-Suitable for recent graduates and for those looking to retrain or restart careers, the MSc Artificial Intelligence & Data Science provides an ideal pathway for those aspiring to further their career in the advanced application of artificial intelligence (AI) and data specialisms.
-Learners will have the opportunity to further their career from day one of the programme by gaining professional skills, status and accreditation as they progress.
+Suitable for recent graduates and for those looking to retrain or restart careers, the MSc Artificial Intelligence and Data Analytics provides an ideal pathway for those aspiring to further their careers in the advanced application of artificial intelligence (AI) and data analytics.
+Students will have the opportunity to further their career opportunities from day one of the programme by gaining professional skills as they progress.

 We welcome learners from all backgrounds, and are committed to lifelong learning, pastoral support and to providing routes into digital careers for all graduates, especially those from groups that are currently underrepresented in the technology sector.
-Employers need to build teams with a diversity of thought and experience because this is both a critical factor in innovative thinking within teams and will facilitate the delivery of solutions applicable to an inclusive society.
+Businesses need to build teams with diverse thought and experience because this is a critical factor in innovative thinking within teams and will facilitate the delivery of solutions applicable to an inclusive society.

 Degree Overview

-The MSc Artificial Intelligence & Data Science will develop professional practice, contextualised to the workplace using industry-standard technologies and approaches that are shaped by modern businesses.
-Learners studying this programme are likely to be working, or aspiring to work, in roles that focus on the advanced application of artificial intelligence (AI) and data specialisms within a business context.
+The MSc Artificial Intelligence and Data Analytics will develop professional practice, contextualised to the relevant business environment using industry-standard technologies and approaches that are shaped by modern businesses.
+Students studying this programme are likely to be working, or aspiring to work, in roles that focus on the AI and data analytics aspect within a business context.
+They will learn how to analyse and interpret data to identify trends and patterns, using statistical and visualisation tools, to provide insights that can be used to improve business processes, operations, and decision-making.
 Read more

 Part-time study